 Try each of these five-minute exercises and see if they don’t shake loose a USP that will work for your site.

-That means the USPs for your online business ideas don’t have to beat everyone else out.
-It simply has to appeal to your target audience.
+That means the USPs for your online business ideas don’t have to beat everyone else’s out.
+They simply have to appeal to your target audience.